A property’s low income housing tax credits (Section 42 LIHTC) can be calculated by using a three-step process:

 The “qualified basis” is equal to the eligible basis, multiplied by the applicable fraction.

 A property with all of its units used for affordable housing will have an applicable fraction of 100%, and its qualified basis will be equal to its eligible basis.
-A property with a combination of low-income and market-rate units will have an applicable fraction of less than 100%, and a qualified basis below its eligible basis.
+A mixed-income property (a property with a combination of low-income and market-rate units) will have an applicable fraction of less than 100%, and a qualified basis below its eligible basis.

 STEP 3: APPLICABLE PERCENTAGE